NuevoFoundation/workshops/content/english/debugging/03-identify-the-problem2.md

 ## Binary Search

-One of the simpler algorithms you will learn or have learned is binary search, which lets you search for an item in a sorted list in logarithmic time.
+One of the simpler algorithms you will learn or have learned is **binary search**, which lets you search for an item in a sorted list in logarithmic time.
 The idea is to check the middle of the sorted list and see if it matches the element we want; if we find the element, the algorithm is finished.
 If the element is higher, we search the upper half of the list.
 Otherwise, we search the lower half of the list.
 We repeat the process until we find the item we are searching for.

 |![Searching for number 7 in an ordered list of 10 numbers using Binary Search](../resources/binary_search.svg "A tree showing the search process of finding the number 7 in an ordered list of numbers 1 through 10 using Binary Search")|
 |:--:|